Key Metrics for eCommerce Performance Analysis

 • Geographic location

-Accurate segmentation depends on clean data from ecommerce data analytics software.
-When your data stays consistent, your segments stay useful, and your targeting stays sharp.
+Accurate segmentation relies on clean data from ecommerce data analytics software.
+Consistent data keeps segments effective and targeting precise.

 Behavioral Analytics

-Behavioral analytics studies how users interact with your store.
-It tracks browsing, clicks, search terms, and checkout steps.
-This view helps you understand the “why” behind sales and exits.
+Behavioral analytics studies user interactions with your store, tracking browsing, clicks, search terms, and checkout steps.
+This insight reveals the reasons behind sales and exits.

-When you review behavior patterns, you can spot friction points and fix them.
-For example, you can simplify navigation, improve product pages, or reduce form fields at checkout.
-Consequently, more shoppers finish their orders.
+By reviewing behavior patterns, you can identify and fix friction points.
+Simplify navigation, enhance product pages, or reduce form fields at checkout.
+This leads to more completed orders.

 Key areas of behavioral analysis include: